-TARGETED STANDARD(S): RI.7.1 W.7.9b
+TARGETED STANDARD(S): RI.11-12.1 W.11-12.9b

-RI.7.1: Cite several pieces of textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text.

-W.7.9b: Draw evidence from literary or informational texts to support analysis, reflection, and research.
+RI.11-12.1: Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
+W.11-12.9b: Draw evidence from literary or informational texts to support analysis, reflection, and research.

-RI.7.2: Determine two or more central ideas in a text and analyze their development over the course of the text; provide an objective summary of the text.
+RI.11-12.2: Determine two or more central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to provide a complex analysis; provide an objective summary of the text.